 Submission is via Turnitin.
-The deadline is on the 5th of November, 2018.
+The deadline is on Monday 4 November 2019.

 Assessment criteria (for a full assessment rubric, please refer to iLearn):

 Reflection: ability to identify key tendencies and debates in media identities, and to comment on them critically.